Engaging with the public - speaking opportunities

-The MRC Centre for Neuropsychiatric Genetics and Genomics have been successful in organising a couple of events at the UK's most prestigious science festival.
-More information can be found here and here.
+In 2012 the MRC Centre for Neuropsychiatric Genetics and Genomics were successful in organising a couple of events at the UK’s most prestigious science festival.

 The University sponsored TEDxCardiff 2012, and four of our academics gave talks at the conference.
 Professor Justin Lewis, Professor Jonathan Shepherd, Professor B.S.
 Sathyaprakash and Dr Jacqui Mulville all gave talks, which are available to view here.

 Cardiff BookTalk, sciSCREEN, Science Cafe, Philosophy Cafe etc.

 There are many other avenues to engage with the public which Cardiff University academics regularly speak at: